 Native to Peru.
-Grows 3 to 4 ft. tall and wide, with green leaves 2 to 6 in. long.
+Grows to 3–4 ft. tall and wide, with green leaves 2–6 in. long.
 Flowers in white and shades of red, pink, or yellow; several colors may appear on the same plant or even the same flower.
 Blossoms are fragrant at night.

-In colder climates, treat as annual; or dig and store like dahlia.
+In colder climates, treat as an annual; or dig and store like dahlia.

-Native to much ofthe Southwest.
-To 1–2 ft. high,3–5 ft. wide, with magenta flowers and gray-green leaves to 3 in. long.
+Native to much of the Southwest.
+Grows to 1–2 ft. high and 3–5 ft. wide, with magenta flowers and gray-green leaves to 3 in. long.

 Yuccas grow over much of North America.
 All have tough, sword-shaped leaves and large clusters of typi...